AustinTD4/Projects/Evolutionary_Algorithm_Framework/README.md

 ## Evoman

-Evoman features eight unique enemies, each providing a fitness score for the player during gameplay.
+Evoman features eight unique enemies, each capable of providing a fitness score for the player during gameplay.
 The scoring considers player life, enemy life, and game time.

 ### Generalist Algorithm